ory/sdk/clients/keto/dotnet/docs/WriteApi.md

 <a name="createrelationtuple"></a>
 # **CreateRelationTuple**
-> KetoInternalRelationTuple CreateRelationTuple (KetoInternalRelationTuple payload = null)
+> KetoRelationQuery CreateRelationTuple (KetoRelationQuery payload = null)

 Create a Relation Tuple